It's not linear . . .

 Yoga therapy training

-Chennai, India with some of the wonderful women from around the world in Yoga Therapy International's 2017-'19 cohort - near completion of research / practicum work as of August 2019.
+Chennai, India with some of the wonderful women from around the world (Jools, front left) in Yoga Therapy International's 2017-'19 cohort for Certified Yoga Therapist 1000-hour program.

 Jools studied mantra and pranayama at Yoga Raksanam in Chennai, India in 2018 with beautiful Radha Sridhar.
 Her joy is seriously contagious.